NYPL/engineering-general/on-off-board/onboarding.md

 - GitHub (Can use a personal account or make a new NYPL specific GitHub account)
   - [NYPL Main GitHub Organization](https://github.com/NYPL)
   - See [GitHub Organization Management](./github-org-management.md) for onboarding steps.
+  - We ask that all members have a username that contains their name somewhere.
+If you do not want to update your personal Github account, we encourage you to make an NYPL-specific account!
   - Team-specific organizations
     - [NYPL-discovery](https://github.com/NYPL-discovery)
     - [NYPL-Simplified](https://github.com/NYPL-Simplified)